Seven Public Speaking Tips for Kids

 If meditation has taught us anything, it’s that nothing calms the nerves like a few deep breaths.

 But don’t let the good breathing stop there.
-When you’re up on stage, about to start, it’s a good idea to take one deep breath before you start speaking – this will help you focus, and give you the strong start that you need.
+When you’re up on stage, about to start, it’s a good idea to take one deep breath before you start speaking – this will help you focus, and give you the strong start that you need (you can also learn more tips for starting a speech here).
 Then continue taking deep breaths as you go through, particularly if the nerves aren’t going away – this can help keep the anxiety at bay.

-In many ways, our breath is the best tool in our arsenal to help keep us calm.
+In many ways, our breath is the best tool in our arsenal to help keep us calm, and is something with can use to help with our presentation skills from a young age.

 Tip #7 – Take on feedback